oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 depending on the implementation.
 The authorization server MAY also define more specific content types for the error responses as long as the response is JSON and conforms to `application/<AS-defined>+json`.

+#### Federating Response {#federating-response}

+If the authorization server decides to federate to another authorization server, or respond to an authorization server which has federated to it, it responds with error code *federate* or *federated_response* accordingly, and provides the *federated_native_request_uri* response parameter.

+Client MUST call the federated_native_request_uri as a *native authorization endpoint*, using the query string parameters as application/x-www-form-urlencoded request body.

+Example federating response:

+    HTTP/1.1 400 Bad Request
+    Content-Type: application/json

+    {
+        "error": "federate",
+        "federated_native_request_uri": "https://next-as.com/native-redirect?client_id=s6BhdRkqt3&request_uri=urn%3Aietf%3Aparams%3Aoauth%3Arequest_uri%3AR3p_hzwsR7outNQSKfoX"
+    }

+Following which, the client calls *federated_native_request_uri*:

+    POST /native-redirect HTTP/1.1
+    Host: next-as.com
+    Content-Type: application/x-www-form-urlencoded

+    client_id=s6BhdRkqt3
+    &request_uri=urn%3Aietf%3Aparams%3Aoauth%3Arequest_uri%3AR3p_hzwsR7outNQSKfoX

+Example response to an authorization server, which federated to the current authorization server:

+    HTTP/1.1 400 Bad Request
+    Content-Type: application/json

+    {
+        "error": "federated_response",
+        "federated_native_request_uri": "https://prev-as.com/native-redirect?authorization_code=uY29tL2F1dGhlbnRpY&state=xyz"
+    }

+Following which, the client calls *federated_native_request_uri*:

+    POST /native-redirect HTTP/1.1
+    Host: prev-as.com
+    Content-Type: application/x-www-form-urlencoded

+    authorization_code=uY29tL2F1dGhlbnRpY
+    &state=xyz

+Client SHALL include in an Allowlist the DNS domains of all *federated_native_request_uri* it encounters during each flow with error code *federate*, to be used for validation in the response handling phase, which is:

+* After being invoked on its native_callback_uri, if provided.
+* After receiving the error code *federated_response*

 #### Additional Information Required Response {#insufficient-information}